 Since Sahebganj houses many beautiful sights, the visitor will not return disappointed.
-Places like the Kanahiya Sthan, Rajmahal, Jami Masjid and the Shiva Temple are some of the pilgrimages that can be visited.
-Additionally, there are also places filled with scenic beauty such as the Udhwa Lake, Udhwa Bird Sanctuary, Bindudham and the Maghi Mela.
+Places like the Kanhaiya Sthan, Rajmahal, Jami Masjid and the Shiva Temple are some of the pilgrimage sites that can be visited.
+Additionally, there are also places filled with scenic beauty, such as the Udhwa Lake, Udhwa Bird Sanctuary, Bindudham and the Maghi Mela.

-Sahebganj is rich in its forest resources, although due to a large amount of felling, this area is becoming less dense.
+Sahebganj is rich in its forest resources, although, due to a large amount of felling, this area is becoming less dense.
 The Forest Department has taken the responsibility of afforestation at this place.
-The Sal Tree being the most abundantly found tree, Sahebganj also has a variety of trees such as Jackfruit, Murga, Simla, Bamboo, Asan and Satsal and Teak.
-The cultivators exports Sal, Simal logs and Jackfruit to neighboring districts and other states.
+The sal tree being the most abundantly found tree, Sahebganj also has a variety of trees, such as jackfruit, murga, simla, bamboo, asan and satsal and teak.
+The cultivators exports sal, simal logs and jackfruit to neighbouring districts and other states.

 Sahebganj also has a rich traditional heritage.
-The Santhals and Paharias who inhabit this region of Jharkhand indulge themselves in cottage and village industries that include tasar rearing, village black-smithy, carpentry, handloom weaving, rope making, bidi making, earthen ware making, stone ware making and so on.
-There are also a good number of small scale industries that deal with mining and quarrying at Sahebganj.
+The Santhals and Paharias, who inhabit this region of Jharkhand, indulge themselves in cottage and village industries that include tasar rearing, carpentry, handloom weaving, rope making, bidi making, earthenware making, stoneware making and so on.
+There are also a good number of small-scale industries that deal with mining and quarrying at Sahebganj.

-As one of the prominent centers of trade and commerce in the district of Jharkhand Sahebganj does wholesale trading in foodgrains.
-The district’s imports linseed, gunny bags, tobacco, raw cotton, sugar, kerosene oil, cole gram, wheat and maize, while it exports goods such as paddy, jawar, sabai, grass, stone chips, hides etc.
+As one of the prominent centres of trade and commerce in the district of Jharkhand, Sahebganj does wholesale trading in food grains.
+The district imports linseed, gunny bags, tobacco, raw cotton, sugar, kerosene oil, cole gram, wheat and maize, while it exports goods such as paddy, jawar, sabai, grass, stone chips, hides, etc.